THE LION HOUSE

 Sayed Kashua is a prominent author, screenwriter, and journalist, born in Tira, Israel.
 A Palestinian citizen of Israel, Kashua writers in Hebrew and is known for his books and humorous columns in the Israeli newspaper Ha'aretz.
 Kashua is the author of the essay collection Native: Dispatches from an Israeli-Palestinian Life, and the novels Second Person Singular, winner of the prestigious Berstein Prize; Let It Be Morning, Shortlisted for the international IMPAC Dublin Literary Award; and Dancing Arabs, which was adapted into a film - "A Borrowed Identity".
 His most recent novel Track Changes was published in English in 2020.

-Sayed Kashua is the writer and creator of the hit TV shows Arab Labor and The Writer.
-He was a consultant on the Netflix hit TV show Shtisel.
-Kashua is also creator of new TV series for HBO and Sony.
+Sayed Kashua is the writer and creator of several successful TV shows.
+He created the hit TV shows Arab Labor and The Writer.
+His new TV show Madrasa, a comedy about a Bi-lingual school in Jerusalem, is airing in Israel in November 2022.
+Kashua was a consultant on the Netflix hit TV show Shtisel, and is working on several TV series for HBO and Sony.

 Kashua's work has appeared in The New Yorker, the New York Times, and the Guardian, among other publications.
 He is creator of the prize-winning sitcoms Arab Labor and The Writer.
 In a humorous, tongue-in-cheek style, Kashua addresses the problems faced by Arabs in Israel, caught between two worlds.
 In 2004 Kashua was awarded the Prime Minister's Prize in Literature (Israel).
 Among his other awards are the Grinzane Cavour Award for First Novel (Italy), the Lessing Prize for Critics (Germany), the SFJFF Freedom Expression Award (USA), the Bernstein Prize (Israel), and the Prix des Lecteurs du Var (France).